 LOAD DATA LOCAL, so a more fundamental issue is that clients should not connect to untrusted servers.)

 In a Web environment where the clients are connecting from a Web server, a user could use

-LOAD DATA LOCALto read any files that the Web server process has read access to (assuming that a user could run any command against the SQL server).
-In this environment, the client with respect to the MySQL server actually is the Web server, not the remote program being run by the user who connects to the Web server.
+LOAD DATA LOCALto read any files that the Web server process has read access to (assuming that a user could run any statement against the SQL server).
+In this environment, the client with respect to the MySQL server actually is the Web server, not a remote program being run by users who connect to the Web server.

-By default, all MySQL clients and libraries in binary distributions are compiled with the
+By default, the MySQL client library in binary distributions is compiled with the

-If you build MySQL from source but do not invoke CMake with the
+If you build MySQL from source and configure it with

 If you use

 LOAD DATA LOCALin Perl scripts or other programs that read the